-Key Name Default Value Required Host None Yes
+Key Name Default Value Required Host None Yes, unless connecting to an Astra cloud database.

 The IP address or host name of the Cassandra server.

 You can specify a comma-separated list of IP addresses or host names.
 The driver attempts to connect to each of the servers in succession, and establishes the first available connection.